Back

 Asynchronous learning platforms

 Example.
 Coursera is an asynchronous mobile learning platform with 118 million users.
-This is likely the first choice a company or a university will pick to host their courses.
+This is likely the first choice a company or university will pick to host their courses.
 Educational institutions like Harvard, Stanford, and MIT all have their lessons and courses displayed on Coursera for anyone to join.
-You don’t have to leave the app to get an immersive learning experience, because it has everything you could possibly need: a video player, a tab for courses and assignments, and tests with other tools to assess your progress.
+You don’t have to leave the app to get an immersive learning experience because it has everything you could possibly need: a video player, a tab for courses and assignments, and tests with other tools to assess your progress.

 Coursera online e-learning platform